A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Introduction

 \subsection{Plan of the paper}

-In \S \ref{sec:preliminaries} we establish some language and background material concerning \emph{logarithmic curves}, their tropicalization, and the use of piecewise linear functions on it; \emph{admissible covers}, and their logarithmic structure; and \emph{Gorenstein curves}, with both isolated singularities and non-reduced structures, including a number of useful properties and formulae, the classification of isolated singularities of genus one (due to Smyth) and two (due to the first author), and a novel study of the non-isolated singularities occurring in our work.
+In \S \ref{sec:preliminaries} we establish some language and background material concerning \emph{logarithmic curves}, their tropicalization, and the use of piecewise linear functions; \emph{admissible covers}, and their logarithmic structure; and \emph{Gorenstein curves}, with both isolated singularities and non-reduced structures, including a number of useful properties and formulae, the classification of isolated singularities of genus one (due to Smyth) and two (due to the first author), and a novel study of the non-isolated singularities of genus two with non-negative canonical class.

 In \S \ref{sec:alignedadmissiblecovers} we introduce the key player: a subdivision of the tropical moduli space of weighted admissible covers based on aligning (ordering) the vertices of the tropical curve with respect to a piecewise linear function constructed from tropical canonical divisors.
 This subdivision induces a logarithmically \'etale model of the moduli space of weighted admissible covers.
 It is on this model that we are able to construct a universal family of Gorenstein curves.
 This process consists of two steps: first, a birational contraction $\mathcal C\to \Cp$; then, a pushout/normalisation $\Cp\to\OC$.